TechQuery/AMD_bundle.js/ReadMe.md

 ```Shell
 npm install uglify-js --save-dev
 ```
-Then, refer to [the `scripts` section of `package.json` in iQuery](https://github.com/TechQuery/iQuery.js/blob/master/package.json) and edit yours.
+Then, refer to [the `scripts` section of `package.json` in iQuery.js](https://github.com/TechQuery/iQuery.js/blob/master/package.json) and edit yours.

-From now on, you can build your standalone release files (full source code, minimized code and source map) by executing a single command (`npm run build`).
+From now on, you can build your **standalone release files** (Full source code, Minimized code & Source map) by executing a single command (`npm run build`).